 Targets: The Posterior Chain – Low back tightness and pain is no joke when carrying around a growing child, an extra organ (your placenta), and larger breasts!
 Your back may be screaming for a stretch.
 The added tension that the pedal and springs provide can be heavenly.

 Tips: To get the full effect, always begin this stretch with a deep, healthy breath, bringing arms overhead, and slowly diving down toward the pedal.
 Keep your weight over your heels and round your back. *Come up VERY slowly so you don’t get dizzy.
 Your blood volume is at an all time high!

-These exercises are advanced and should be done with a trained Pilates professional.
+These 10 Pregnancy Pilates exercises can be performed at home.
+However, the advanced movements should only be performed with a trained Pilates professional

 Hi, I’m Laura Fain; certified Prenatal Pilates Instructor, proud owner of Rev Pilates Studio, and one happy, anxious, healthy, soon-to-be mommy!